wagtail-deprecated/wagtaildemo/README.md

       (then, within the SSH session:)
     ./manage.py runserver 0.0.0.0:8000

 The demo site will now be accessible at [http://localhost:8000/](http://localhost:8000/) and the Wagtail admin interface at [http://localhost:8000/admin/](http://localhost:8000/admin/) .
-Log into the admin with the credentials ``admin / changeme``.
+You will need to create a super user before you can log in ([see below](#installation-1)).

 Setup without Vagrant
 -----